Program in Interdisciplinary Studies

 The Program in Interdisciplinary Studies, PIDS for short, is dedicated to developing infrastructure for open-ended intellectual exchange, uncovering new lines of inquiry that were previously inconceivable.
 Combining the expertise among the faculty, members, and visitors in the four Schools of IAS with interdisciplinary skills and perspectives, we work to expand the interface between formal research and the larger ecosystem of human knowledge.

-We also hold spontaneous lunch meetings around interdisciplinarity and all its facets, as described above.
+We offer an active program that includes spontaneous lunch meetings as well as occasional afternoon gatherings around interdisciplinarity and all its facets, as described above.
 For further information, contact Piet Hut, the Director of PIDS.

 This article gives an overview of the Program in Interdisciplinary Studies from the viewpoint of PIDS Visitors Michael Rassias and Olaf Witkowski.
 It appeared in the Newsletter of the European Mathematical Society, Issue 112, June 2019, pp. 40-42.